terraframe/fhir-gis-widget/README.md

 }
 </style>
 ```
-fhir-gis-widget is dependent upon both Vuetify and Axios being global dependencies.
+fhir-gis-widget is dependent upon both Vuetify being defined as a global dependencies.
 In your main.js you must include the declaration of both:

 ```
 import Vue from 'vue'

 import App from './App.vue'
-import vuetify from './plugins/vuetify' import axios from 'axios' import VueAxios from 'vue-axios'
+import vuetify from './plugins/vuetify'

-Vue.use(VueAxios, axios)

 new Vue({
   vuetify,